 - In a large bowl mix the old-fashioned oats, chopped pecans and walnuts, soy nuts, flax seeds, and brown sugar, and set to the side.

-- In a sauce pan add the canola oil and honey over medium-low heat until smooth.
+- In a sauce pan add the canola oil, honey, cinnamon, and salt over medium-low heat until smooth.

 - Pour the honey mixture over the oat/nut mixture and toss.
 Spread the oat/nut mixture on the prepared sheet.

 - Bake until golden brown about 40 minutes; mixing every 10 minutes.
 Place the baking sheet on a rack and stir in the one cup of dried blueberries.
 Cool and store in an air tight container for up to 1 week.